WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

 7. Click on **Parse** and **Save**

 8. Create a Webhook associated to your Bot.
 This Webhook will be 'listening' to all the messages sent to the Bot

-    - Open a text editor, and paste:
+    - Copy this CURL request:
     ```
         curl --request POST \
         --url https://webexapis.com/v1/webhooks \